mwrnd/OpenCAPI-to-PCIe/README.md

 ## Design Notes

-Refer to the [ADM-PCIE-9V5 User Manual (Pg15-19of38)](https://www.alpha-data.com/xml/user_manuals/adm-pcie-9v5%20user%20manual_v1_4.pdf).
+Refer to the [ADM-PCIE-9V5 User Manual (Pg15-19of38)](https://www.alpha-data.com/xml/user_manuals/adm-pcie-9v5%20user%20manual_v1_4.pdf) for the OpenCAPI pinout.
 Useful [High Speed Design presentation](https://www.youtube.com/watch?v=QG0Apol-oj0&t=2832s).

 Only a single component is required for the adapter, a [U10A474200T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474200T/14632855)/[U10A474240T](https://www.digikey.com/en/products/detail/amphenol-cs-commercial-products/U10A474240T/17066204) SlimSAS 8x Right-Angle SMD Connector.
-A SlimSAS 8x Cable is required to use the PCB with an OpenCAPI FPGA Board.
+A SlimSAS 8x Cable is required to use the adapter with an OpenCAPI FPGA Board.